 I have one in the process of preliminary sketching and brainstorming, so can’t start another one right away.
 But I wanted to let you know that I’m back to the painting now that homeschooling is done for the season.
-If you’d like a custom painting done, get in touch.
-Or click the button below to see the price sheet.
+If you’d like a custom painting done, please email me to start a dialogue.
 Keep in mind that my palette is earthy and there are no bright greens and no blues at all.
 If what you want can be done within the confines of my Paleo Paint rainbow, I will do it!
 Or I will let you know I don’t think I can do it, if it’s a subject I’m not confident in.
 If you’ve seen my art, you know I do nature art and if you’ve seen my self-portraits, you’ll know that’s probably off of the table.

 Here are some of the custom paintings I’ve done in the past: